 An Approved Vendor has responsibility for managing and supervising a Designee that markets community solar and enrolls customers using a business model where the specific community solar project and Approved Vendor is not determined at the time of the customer's enrollment.
-(See Section V(B) for additional information on the use of "To Be Determined" Disclosure Forms.)
-In this situation, any Approved Vendor to whichom the prospective customer might ultimately be assigned is responsible for any marketing, enrollment, and other Designee activities that occur prior to the assignment of the customer to a specific project.
+(See Section V(B) for additional information on distinct requirements applicable to the use of "To Be Determined" Disclosure Forms in Illinois Shines and ILSFA.)
+In this situation, any Approved Vendor to which the prospective customer might ultimately be assigned is responsible for any marketing, enrollment, and other Designee activities that occur prior to the assignment of the customer to a specific project.
 As such, multiple Approved Vendors may have responsibility for a Designee's actions during marketing and enrollment using a "To Be Determined" Disclosure Form.
-The Approved Vendor for the project to which the customer is ultimately subscribed continues to have responsibility for the Designee's ongoing activities.
+The Approved Vendor for the project to which the customer is ultimately subscribed continues to have responsibility for the Designee's ongoing activities, including timely compliance with any deadlines.